VaidasTheDev/job-finder/README.md

 ## Data sources

-Our application aims to provide 30 records from each source per page sorted by date posted with latest date at the top.
+The application aims to provide 30 records from each source per page sorted by date posted with latest posts at the top.

-The following are the app's data sources with additional notes attached to each one.
+The following are the data sources used with additional notes provided for each one.

-### Glassdoor
+**Glassdoor**
 - Open source API without API key/secret required
 - Provides 30 records per page

-### Reed
+**Reed**
 - Open source API with API key/secret required
 - Provides 100 records per page

+## Features

+**Serverless**

+Pure FE application handles communication with the third-party APIs directly.

+**Filters**

+The search can be filtered by the following options:
+- Keyword(s)
+- Location
+- Distance (miles)
+- Source (Glassdoor/Reed)
+- Ignore jobs with no salary data